AppsFlyerSDK/appsflyer-unreal-epic-sample-app/README.md

 bMirrorPresenceToEAS=False
 ```

-Please replace the "Confidential" credentials with your EOS credentials.

-3. In your unreal editor, go to plugins and activate "Online Subsystem Steam", then restart the editor.
+3. In your Unreal editor, go to **Plugins**, activate **Online Subsystem Steam**, and then restart the editor.
-4. Open your the project in your preferred C++ editor, then in `[YOUR-APP-NAME].Build.cs` file add `OpenSSL`, `OnlineSubsystem`, `OnlineSubsystemEOS` to your dependencies:
+4. Open the project in your preferred C++ editor and in the `[YOUR-APP-NAME].Build.cs` file, add `OpenSSL`, `OnlineSubsystem`, and `OnlineSubsystemEOS` to your dependencies:

 ```
 PublicDependencyModuleNames.AddRange(new string[] { "Core", "CoreUObject", "Engine", "InputCore", "HeadMountedDisplay", "OpenSSL", "OnlineSubsystem", "OnlineSubsystemEOS" });
 ```

-5. In your Unreal Project files, under **"Source"** directory, create a new directory under the name **"AppsflyerSteamModule"**
+5. In your Unreal Project files, under the **Source** directory, create a new directory named **AppsflyerSteamModule**.
-6. Copy the following files from "appsflyer-unreal-epic-sample-app/AppsflyerEpicIntegrationFiles/AppsflyerEpicModule" to the new folder:
+6. Copy the following files from `appsflyer-unreal-epic-sample-app/AppsflyerEpicIntegrationFiles/AppsflyerEpicModule` to the new folder:

    - AppsflyerModule.cpp
    - AppsflyerEpicModule.cpp
    - AppsflyerEpicModule.h
    - DeviceID.h
    - RequestData.h

-7. Generate projecte files in order to add OpenSSL https://forums.unrealengine.com/t/how-to-use-included-openssl/670971/2
+7. Generate project files in order to add OpenSSL.
+[Learn more](https://forums.unrealengine.com/t/how-to-use-included-openssl/670971/2)
-8. In the GameMode.h file, add StartPlay() function:
+8. In the `GameMode.h` file, add the `StartPlay()` function:

 ```UCLASS(minimalapi)
 class AAppsFlyerSampleGameMode : public AGameModeBase